Company Overview

 Senwes Agricultural Services specialises in agricultural economic services, performance and technical efficiency analyses and benchmarking.

-Hinterland Holdings Group
+Hinterland Group

 [Subsidiary of Senwes]

-KLK Retail And Fuel
+KLK Retail and Fuel

 [Division of KLK Landbou]